sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 **Solution**
 +++++++

-* The reason for it is that the Fire Insight helper process is not starting.
+* The reason for it is that the Sparkflows helper process is not starting.

   Check out the log files namely, **fireserver.log** and **fire.log** for errors.
 They are written in the install directory.